ftdc-picsl/fwCustomDeidentification/README.md

 protocol.

 Data imported via the web "DICOM Upload" interface also has this profile applied, unless a project-level profile is present.
-Contact the admins if you need customized de-identification.
+Contact the site admin if you need customized de-identification.

+Data ingested via the `fw ingest dicom` command also applies the site profile.

+Older versions of the `fw` program allow the use of `fw import dicom`, which require a profile on the command line. **Do not use `fw import dicom` to import data to Flywheel**.
+It will not de-identify data sufficiently without a custom profile.

+## Example data

+Test data is available in the `exampleData/` directory.
+Please see the README for details.
+The data is derived from a publicly available de-identification test data set.
+If used in research, please include the citations in the README.

-## Generating a profile
+## Generating a new profile

 First define CSV files containing tags to remove or replace, following the format shown in the `profiles/` directory.
 A dictionary of keywords (possibly outdated) is included under